 3. Lying Leg Curl Machine

 A machine like the lying leg curl only isolates a muscle at a specific joint and range of motion, Tripp says.
-That's why it's best incorporated as a tool for rehabbing a particular muscle — not for those looking to build muscle or improve their overall fitness.
+That's why the leg curl is great when incorporated as a tool for rehabbing a particular muscle.
+However, it's not for those looking to build muscle or improve their overall fitness.

 If you're not recovering from an injury, you should focus on functional, compound lower-body movements to target your posterior chain muscles (the ones that run along the back of your body).
 And to do that — and train your hamstrings and glutes effectively — Tripp says you need to be standing on two feet, not lying down on a machine.